joaopizani/env.rtorrentrc/README.md

   * RTorrent is set to always _try_ encryption, that is, allow incoming, try outgoing.
   * The maximum number of upload slots _per torrent_ is 15.
   * Default maximum download speed of 2MB/s and maximum upload speed of 1MB/s.
-  * Seed ration control: torrent is closed automatically after reaching seed ration of 200%.
+  * Seed ratio control: torrent is closed automatically after reaching seed ration of 200%.
   * Speed scheduling: down and up speed are _halved_ early in the mornings (7:00-10:00) and in the evening (17:30-23:00), as in these periods the connection is more likely to be used by other applications also.